Gootec82/my-blog-hugo/content/contact.md

 imageBig: "/images/contact_us.webp"
 imageAlt: "contact-us image, a man holding a phone and laptop at the background"
 avatar: "/images/author.webp"
+type: "contact"  # ← ADD THIS
-layout: "contact/single"  # ← This is the key!
+layout: "single" # ← ADD THIS
 ---

 # Let's Connect 📞